 On April 13, 2015, Aumento Subco, a wholly-owned subsidiary of Aumento Capital IV Corporation ("Aumento" or the "Corporation") and Life Choices Natural Foods Corp. ("Life Choices") entered into a definitive agreement (the "Definitive Agreement").
 Pursuant to the terms of the Definitive Agreement, on April 30, 2015, Life Choices, Aumento and Aumento Subco completed a three-cornered amalgamation (the "Amalgamation") whereby Life Choices and Aumento Subco amalgamated to form a new entity named Life Choices Natural Food Corp. (referred to herein as "Amalco").
-After the Amalgamation, the property of each of Life Choices and Aumento Subco became the property of Amalco, and Amalco became liable for the obligations of each of Life Choices as a wholly-owned subsidiary of the Corporation.
+After the Amalgamation, the property of each of Life Choices and Aumento Subco became the property of Amalco, and Amalco became liable for the obligations of each of Life Choices and Aumento Subco.
+Amalco will continue to carry on the business and operations of Life Choices as a wholly-owned subsidiary of the Corporation.